Welcome to the world of B2G marketing!

 Missing out on a place on a framework also reduces your ability to win business so tracking these increasingly common arrangements is now essential.”

 A business intelligence tool like Tracker or Supply2gov can support businesses looking to succeed in government contracting.

 While Tracker helps you identify opportunities, Cadence Marketing helps you build relationships with the people behind them.
-You can learn more about our contact databases and digital marketing services which enable you to engage with buyers in a precise, targeted way here.
+You can learn more about our contact databases and marketing services which enable you to engage with buyers in a precise, targeted way here.

 How to engage with key government decision-makers?

 If your business wants to win more business and grow with government contracting, then early engagement is key.
 By contacting public sector buyers and government employees earlier in the procurement cycle, ideally before they have published a contract notice, you stand to position yourself as an influencer and thought leader, instead of just another commercial supplier.

 Public sector business can be extremely competitive.
 If key government decision makers have sight of what your business can offer them and you talk to buyers ahead of the official procurement process, during the scoping and preparation phase, you will position your business well and are likely to enhance your chances of success.
 This is where b2g marketing comes in.

 Pre-market engagement is now specifically permitted by the current Public Contracts Regulations 2015, and indeed there is a lot of published guidance explaining that it: